Destinations Lorraine / Grand Est region

 It is the most beautiful legacy of medieval Metz, along with the church of Saint Pierre aux Nonnains (the oldest church in France, dating back to the 4th century), the Camoufle tower (remains of the ramparts) and the Templar chapel.
 Built in the 13th century, it is called the German Gate because it led to the hospice of the Teutonic Knights, Knights Hospitaller, which was located nearby.
 Integrated by Vauban into the ramparts of Metz, it survived their destruction and became a museum in 1900.
 It has recently been completely restored.

-Porte des Allemands in Metz, an iconic medieval fortified monument representing the ramparts and historical heritage of Metz.
+Porte des Allemands in Metz, an iconic medieval fortified monument of the ramparts and historical heritage of Metz.
 Photo selected by monsieurdefrance.com: Shutterstock.com

 The astonishing German gate in Metz.
 Photo selected by monsieurdefrance.Com: Shutterstock.com